Which Model Generated This Image? A Model-Agnostic Approach for Origin Attribution: Model Attribution with Multiple Source Models

 \section{Model Attribution with Multiple Source Models}

 Since this involves multi-source origin attribution, the evaluation metric used in this section is \textbf{accuracy} instead of AUC.
-We evaluate the model under the following conditions: 2 classes (SD, VQ-D), 4 classes (SD, VQ-D, LDM, Glide), 6 classes (SD, VQ-D, LDM, Glide, GALIP, ProGAN), and 8 classes (SD, VQ-D, LDM, Glide, GALIP, ProGAN, StyleGAN2, GauGAN).
+We evaluate the model under the following conditions: 2 classes (SD, VQ-D), 4 classes (SD, VQ-D, LDM, Glide), and 6 classes (SD, VQ-D, LDM, Glide, GALIP, ProGAN).
 Table~\ref{Table: OCC Multi Class} shows the accuracy of verifying multiple sources using the eight trained one-class classifiers.
 Table~\ref{Table: Direct Multi Class} shows the accuracy of directly training a multi-class classifier.